How To Get Rid Of Cat Hairballs (What Helped My Cat)

 Is it normal for cats to gag without throwing anything up?

-Occasionally, yes.
-But repeated gagging or hacking with nothing coming out can mean hair is building up and causing irritation.
+It can happen occasionally, but repeated gagging or hacking with nothing coming out can be a sign that fur is building up and causing irritation.

 Do hairball gels actually help?